SumiSastri/GraphQL-MongoDB/packages/docs/graphql/graphQL-vs-REST.md

+# What is the difference between GraphQL and a REST API?

 REST APIs, or representational state transfer APIs, transfers a representation of the state in the data-layer of the app in the form of a request header to the API-end point.
 The request is then matched and a response is sent back through the HTTP (Hyper-Text-Transfer-Protocol) request-response cycle.

 Each data-set required by the data-layer in the front-end of the app needs a matching API.